Quantum-Assisted Clustering Algorithms for NISQ-Era Devices: QUAC

-Once we construct the Laplacian for the data, we run QCI $k$ times to obtain a representative of each cluster.
+We begin our initialization with a dataset and user-defined values $k$ and $m$ for the number of clusters and sampling rate respectively.
+We first build a graph and the corresponding Laplacian for the data as described in section \ref{Sec:NumSim}.
+Once we construct the Laplacian, we run QCI $k$ times to obtain, ideally, a representative of each cluster.
 While these points are representatives of the clusters, they are not necessarily good representatives of the cluster centers.
-In order to get a good approximation of the cluster center of the first cluster, we remove the mark associated with the first cluster and run QCI $m$ many times (the sampling rate $m$ is fixed at the beginning of the algorithm).
-QCI will return different representatives of the first cluster after each run.
+For a good approximation of the cluster center of the first cluster, we remove the mark associated with the first cluster, leaving the other marks in place, and run QCI $m$ times.
+QCI returns different representatives of the first cluster after each run.
 We average the data points associated with these vertices and use this for our initial centroid for the first cluster.
 We repeat this process for each of the $k$ clusters.
 The pseudocode for $q$-means is provided in Algorithm $\ref{alg:qmeans}$.